matusnovak/HGS2561281/README.md

 To generate 4-bit pixel array out of bitmap font:

 1. Open Command Line Terminal (CMD)
-2. Use CD command to go to the directory where your image is located
+2. Use CD command to go to the directory where `ImgToOledBitmap.exe` is located
-3. Run: `path_to_ImgToOledBitmap/release/ImgToOledBitmap.exe -f your_font.png` (notice the -f option!)
+3. Run: `ImgToOledBitmap.exe -f path_to_font/your_font.png` (notice the -f option!)
 4. A new file will be generated `your_font-oledfont.txt` containing 4-bit pixel array
 5. Copy this pixel array `stati const char your_font_pixels[] = { ... };` found in the generated txt file to your Arduino/Energia sketch.
 6. Use `lcd.drawString(posX, posY, fontPixels, charWidth, string)` to draw a string.
 Note that the "charWidth" is the width of a single character (width_of_your_bitmap_font / 16 = char_width, for example, if you are converting a 128x128 bitmap font, then the charWidth is 8 pixels).